leytonblackler/Chromolite/README.md

 </details>

+####Android Versions

 ###Known Bugs and Issues
-* Will sometimes change out of music mode.
-* Selected music colours may randomly change.
-* Flickering delay when dragging over spectrum too fast.
-* Changing a music colour will also change the current colour for static and strobe modes.
+* There are currently no known issues or bugs.

+<a href="mailto:leytonblackler@gmail.com?subject=Chromolite%20Bug%20Report">Click here to report a bug.</a>

 ###Planned Features and Changes
-* Remove delay when switching from wave, spectrum and random modes.
-* Allow dragging over spectrum despite mouse moving above or below the spectrum.
-* Ability to control speed for random, wave, spectrum and strobe modes.
+* Ability to control speed for random, wave, spectrum, strobe modes and scan modes.

-* Fix known issues and bugs.
+<a href="mailto:leytonblackler@gmail.com?subject=Chromolite%20Feature%20Suggestion">Click here to suggest a new feature.</a>

 ###License
 MIT License